sagiv1996/home-assignment-safeguard/README.md

 # safeguard_home_assignment

-A project in Flutter that allows weather data at the moment in different locations by choice.
+A Flutter app that gives the user accurate current weather in a desirable location.
-The project was carried out as part of a homework assignment for the safeGuard company.
+The project was carried out as part of a home assignment for the safeGuard company.

 ## Getting Started